-If you want to keep your home clean from animal hair without an expensive, bulky new model, the Vax Vax H85-GA-P18 Gator could be the perfect option.
-It’s small and light, but still packs enough punch to get the job done, and is probably the best cordless vacuum for pet hair – at least if you want a handheld model.
+To summarise, if you want to keep your home clean from animal hair without an expensive, bulky new vac, the Vax H85-GA-P18 Gator could be the perfect option.
+It’s small and light, but still packs enough punch to get the job done, and is probably the best handheld vacuum cleaner for pet hair (at least in this price range).

 - Price Range: £

 One of the best models in the Dyson cordless range is the outstanding V8 Absolute.
 It’s a powerful machine that improves on the previous V6 version in several key areas – with the most important being a longer battery life.
 It’s also one of the best cordless vacuum cleaners for pet hair.